ClayUA/Fetch_API/README.md

 ### Thank You for taking the time to look at my project
 I have been wanting to learn Go for back-end developent so this project was really enjoyable for me.
-Regardless of weather you choose to go forward with my interview process I learned a lot from this project and really enjoyed this project.
+Regardless of whether you choose to go forward with my interview process I learned a lot from this project and really enjoyed this project.

 Thanks,
 Clay